Home

 Barn02

-The prettiest image is also one of the dirtiest, as the nests of the barn swallows are mud daubs with droppings and mud drips all over the area below the nests.
-These are particularly dirty in barns, where farmers try to remove them, which may be one of the reasons that the species is on the decline.
+The prettiest image is also one of the dirtiest, as the nests of the barn swallows are assembled with mud daubs with fecal droppings.
+The mud tends to drip all over the area below the nests.
+These birds’ nests are particularly dirty in barns.
+Farmers frequently try to destroy the messy nests, which may be one of the reasons that the species is on the decline.

 Barn03